ls1intum/Artemis/docs/user/lti.rst

 #.
 Within the Studio Administration, locate the option to change the course's live configuration settings.
 #.
 Select *Add Course Live Configuration*.
 #.
 Fill Course Key, LTI Configuration.
 #.
-Fill LTI provider as the Artemis platform's link.
-This ensures that edX recognizes Artemis as a trusted source for launching external exercises.
+Fill in the LTI provider as the Artemis platform's link.
+This step ensures that edX recognizes Artemis as a trusted source for launching external exercises.
 #.
 For the course and each LTI block where the issue is observed, add a new LTI provider configuration.

 .. figure:: lti/edx_change_course_live.png